guillp/requests_oauth2client/README.md

 ### Using OAuth2Client as a requests Auth Handler

-While using [OAuth2Client] directly is great for testing or debugging OAuth2.x flows, it is not a viable option for actual applications where tokens must be obtained, used during their lifetime then obtained again or refreshed once they are expired. `requests_oauth2client` contains several [requests] compatible Auth Handlers (as subclasses of [requests.auth.AuthBase](https://requests.readthedocs.io/en/latest/user/advanced/#custom-authentication)), that will take care of obtaining tokens when required, then will cache those tokens until they are expired, and will obtain new ones (or refresh them, when possible), once the initial token is expired.
+Using [OAuth2Client] directly is useful for testing or debugging OAuth2.x flows, but it may not be suitable for actual applications where tokens must be obtained, used during their lifetime, then obtained again or refreshed once they are expired. `requests_oauth2client` contains several [requests] compatible Auth Handlers (as subclasses of [requests.auth.AuthBase](https://requests.readthedocs.io/en/latest/user/advanced/#custom-authentication)), that will take care of obtaining tokens when required, then will cache those tokens until they are expired, and will obtain new ones (or refresh them, when possible), once the initial token is expired.
 Those are best used with a [requests.Session],